Understanding this rare disease

 A tumor is an abnormal mass of tissue.
 It forms when cells grow and divide more than they should or don’t die when they should.4

 Desmoid tumors may develop in the soft tissues that connect, support, and surround other body parts (connective tissue).
-Connective tissue is found all throughout in the body.
-That’s why desmoid tumors can grow anywhere in the body.5 Desmoid tumors are also sometimes called desmoid fibromatosis.5, 7-10
+Connective tissue is found all throughout the body.
+That’s why desmoid tumors can grow anywhere in the body.
+Desmoid tumors are also sometimes called desmoid fibromatosis.5, 7-10

 Desmoid tumors are very rare